angelayang17/angelayang17/README.md

 - 👋 Hi, I’m @angelayang17
 - 👀 I’m interested in learning anything, really!
-In particular, I want to expand my skillsets on languages that are helpful for data analysis.
+In particular, I want to expand my skillsets on languages that are helpful for data analytics.
-- 🌱 I’m currently learning Python data analysis libraries and Tableau, and am looking to pick up Dart to explore iOS app development in the future.
+- 🌱 I’m currently learning to do data analysis with Python - in particular, am working with packages such as matplotlib and seaborn.
+I'm also learning to use softwares like Power BI and Tableau, and am looking to explore environments such as Spark and Hadoop for better management of big data.
 - 💞️ I’m open to opportunities to collaborate on projects involving data analysis and visualization.
 - 📫 Connect with me at https://www.linkedin.com/in/angelayang17/ or drop me an email at angelayang37@gmail.com !